Race Proclamation

 WHEREAS, National Trails Day, the first Saturday of June, recognizes the essential role of healthy trails in the lives of healthy people;

-THEREFORE, in 2023, the 34rd year of the Foothills Trail Coalition's existence, we shall endeavor the 21st annual Rainier to Ruston Rail-Trail Relay to cellebrate National Trails Day, the first Saturday of June.
+THEREFORE, the Foothills Trail Coalition's, established in 1989, shall endeavor the annual Rainier to Ruston, established in 2002, Rail-Trail Relay to celebrate National Trails Day, the first Saturday of June.
 We shall descend the abandoned Northern Pacific railroad grade, enduring heat and mud and sand and fatigue and pain and dehydration as we pass from glacial moraine and through cherry blossoms to the shores of Commencement Bay.
 Trusting only in our own stout legs and in the wills of our fellow teammates, we celebrate old growth, new blisters, and a summer run through the woods with friends.